Being an exercise junkie, I often have this debate with my friends: when it comes to an optimal exercise regime, is it better to walk or run?

 Running just 2.0 miles a day at a 6mph will start to help you build endurance and will begin to strengthen your lungs.
 After establishing a base run for about two weeks, you will find it very easy to build on miles and speed.

-Also, should we note that simply walking you can wear casual clothing you have on (ie: yoga pants or any of your typical daily leggings).
+Also, should we note that simply walking you can wear casual clothing you have on anyway just being around the house (ie: a pair of spiritual gangster sweatpants are a customer favorite).
 However if you are runner you will most likely need to do some outfit changes throughout the day into sweat wicking clothing or neon gear if you are running in your neighborhoods.

 You may want to create an end goal , by registering for a community run or a ½ marathon.
 If you have never run before, you will notice results very quickly including, muscle contouring, weight loss, and mental improvement.